 We provide the following types of affidavits:

-Notice: The Thai government requires all U.S. citizens with Thai retirement visas to verify their income when they renew their retirement visa annually.
+Income Affidavit: Update: The Thai government requires all U.S. citizens with Thai retirement visas to verify their income when they renew their retirement visa annually.
 Staring from July 2014, the U.S. Embassy in Vientiane unfortunately cannot assist you in obtaining this Income affidavit, as the Thai government will not accept them.
-Please contact the U.S. Embassy in Bangkok or the U.S. Consulate in Chiang Mai to have your forms notarized.
+Please note that beginning January 01, 2019, the U.S. Embassy in Bangkok the U.S. Consulate in Chieng Mai will also no longer provide this service.
+For more details please contact them directly on the below addresses:

 U.S. Embassy Bangkok